 Next, we make a scheduled task for full admin switch out, re-enables the network.

 Next, we make a scheduled task for switching to full admin .
 (Fast user switching) Which again creates the marker file and disconnects the network adapter.

 Lastly we create a scheduled task for system startup, say if you restart the system while signed on as full admin.
 So we want to always startup the system on a connected state.

-The whole set of scheduled tasks is designed disconnect the network adapter for the full admin, when he signs in, or when his account is switched to.
+The whole set of scheduled tasks is designed to disconnect the network adapter for the full admin, when he signs in, or when his account is switched to.
 And we reconnect the network adapter when he switches to another account or signs out.
 You can verify this when you sign on to the full admin account by looking at the Internet icon in the systray - it will have the red X when you logon to the account.

 New to ver 4 of Dual Admin, it is now possible to run the following networking commands in the Install Admin account: